 Phone: (304) 691-1193

 Dr. Richard Crespo has joined our faculty in Global and Community Health.
 Dr. Crespo is involved in community health in West Virginia and overseas.
 He directs the community medicine rotation for family practice residents, teaches international track residents and advises them in selecting international assignments.
 Additionally he teaches community medicine to second year medical students.
 Internationally, he consults overseas three to five times a year in Latin America, Africa and Asia.
 The areas in which he works internationally are program design, disease surveillance, training trainers and evaluation.
 In West Virginia Dr. Crespo directs numerous grants in chronic disease management, diabetes control, school health and children’s mental health.
 Most of these grants involve rural health centers throughout the state and community-based initiatives.
-Dr. Crespo will be teaching Community Health (PH671) this fall.
+Dr. Crespo teaches Community Health in fall.

 Dr. Nandini Manne received his undergraduate degree in Bachelor of Veterinary Science from Sri Venkateswara Veterinary University, India in 2008.
 He later received his MS (2011) in Biological Sciences and Ph.D (2014) in Biomedical Sciences from Marshall University.